 Once you’ve built a relationship and have an understanding of their subject and background, this could trigger newsworthy opinion or comment from them.
 Sometimes it’s about simply hearing what the member of faculty has to say, or seeing or hearing an opportunity that you think would be just right for them.

-You need to build your list of faculty and their connections, so you know that ‘go-to’ person, for each topic, and therefore who to approach as opportunities arise.
-It will save you time to know which faculty are happy to help and those that would rather not be involved but perhaps might be persuaded by a niche opportunity.
+You need to build your list of faculty and their connections, so you know that ‘go-to’ person for each topic and therefore who to approach as opportunities arise.
+It will save you time to know which faculty are happy to help and those that would rather not be involved but perhaps might be persuaded by a niche or top tier opportunity.

-At BlueSky, the business schools we work with always present us with their list of ‘go-to’ people, so that we are prepared to pitch for and respond to media opportunities.
+At BlueSky, the business schools we work with often present us with their list of ‘go-to’ people, so that we are prepared to pitch for and respond to media opportunities.

 How to manage internal stakeholders